Ravenglass and Eskdale Railway locomotives: No. 10 Northern Rock

 Northern Rock has since proved to be a reliable and powerful locomotive, and remains the flagship of the locomotive fleet at Ravenglass.
 The engine has visited several railways, including the 1990 Gateshead Garden Festival Railway, the Bure Valley Railway, and as far away as Dresden, Germany, to publicise the railway.
 Two similar locomotives were built at Ravenglass for the Shuzenji Romney Railway in Japan, Northern Rock II and Cumbria, in 1989 and 1992, respectively.
 The livery of the engine is Highland Railway Muscat Green with red and dark green lining.

 In 2021, Northern Rock underwent a heavy overhaul at the workshops of John Fowler & Son Engineering, Old Hall Farm, Bouth.
 She returned to traffic at Ravenglass in 2023.

 The steam locomotive of the miniature railway ride in RollerCoaster Tycoon is modelled on Northern Rock.

-Northern Rock was used as a basis for the character Jock in The Railway Series by the Rev. W. Awdry, first appearing in Jock the New Engine which was written by Christopher Awdry.
+Northern Rock was used as a basis for the character Jock in The Railway Series by the Rev. W. Awdry, first appearing in Jock the New Engine which was written by Christopher Awdry, as well as the basis for the Miniature Railway attraction in Roller Coaster Tycoon and Roller Coaster Tycoon 2.